Saturday, July 10, 2010

 Failing that, Dorothy would maybe later buy some acid while enrolled at Kansas City University and when she'd see that it's red and sparkly--"ruby" acid--she'd know the score.
 Open up the Emerald City, baby.
 Dorothy's coming back with dilated pupils.
 But Oz can be accessed only with total devotion to the inner Angora-wearing Glenda the Good Witch.
 One must become pure love, a vessel stripped bare of all traces of ego and judgment.
 In other words, to see God you have but to blind yourself with the sun or leap from a cliff, or have perfect faith, like Bella in NEW MOON!

-When I was in college I wrote two Oz related stories, one was about an old homeless Dorothy hallucinating scarecrows and hiding her ruby slippers in a shoebox at the bottom of her trash-filled shopping cart, finally bleeding to death after being robbed and beaten by a flying monkey, she lies dying in the gutter, saying there's no place like home and seeing the Emerald City open up before her.
+When I was in college I wrote two Oz related stories: one was about an old homeless schizophrenic Dorothy hallucinating scarecrows--her ruby slippers in a shoe box at the bottom of her trash-filled shopping cart--slowly bleeding to death after being robbed and beaten by a gang of flying monkey hooligans; she lies dying in the gutter, saying there's no place like home and seeing the Emerald City open up before her... for keeps.

-The other had Dorothy the liberal, stopping along the yellow brick road for every needy creature that asked for change, until she had an army, a million strong, marching towards the Emerald City, and then they can't get in, so they riot, then retreat out into the poppy fields, where eventually a shanty town forms.
-Addiction runs rampant, the poppies die out and the now opiate-addicts must steal everything in Oz not nailed down and hock it for the good fairy dust because the crops they left behind when following Dorothy have been eaten up by crows.
-Dorothy meanwhile has skipped out, hiding down in Munchkinland, crying in the ruins of her fallen house.
+The other had the younger Dorothy stopping along the yellow brick road for every needy creature that asked for change (literally), until she had an army, a million strong, marching towards the Emerald City like a flood of refugees.
+Naturally the wizard won't let them in, so they riot, the golden walls of Oz are graffiti-strewn and rock-damaged.
+They then retreat out into the poppy fields and form a shanty town.
+Addiction runs rampant and soon the poppies are all picked and the fields are barren and they're all shivering with opiate withdrawal.
+Dorothy's mob of needy anthropomorphic beings must steal everything in Oz not nailed down and hock it for the good fairy dust the witch sells out back of the orchard, because the crops the scarecrows left behind when following Dorothy have all been eaten up by crows.
+Dorothy gets disillusioned and hides out down in Munchkinland, crying in the ruins of her fallen house, searching the cupboards for one more angry fix...

-As for Dorothy, she knows her straw man will come back down eventually, with a thud, back into his black and white dorm room, all apologetic and hungover, but for now he's technicolor dream coat king of the forrrressst! and only his fried retinas and arthritic wrists are left behind as he heads off to fight in World War Wii.
+That's Dorothy, smart to the end.
+All sensible prophets always escape--usually into death, thorazine and a strait-jacket, or (what happened to me) a bad week-long fever that leaves their purity of purpose in ruins --before their followers get too needy and devour them whole; her straw man will come down off his dusted cross eventually, back into her black and white dorm room bed, with a thud, all apologetic and hungover, but until then he's Technicolor dreamcoat king of the forrrressst! and only his fried retinas and arthritic wrists are left behind as he heads off to fight in World War Wii, the mast to wave... courage.

 1. "acid, cocaine, crack, feminism, heroin, Judy Garland, junk, lsd, poppies, Ray Bolger, tripping, Wizard of Oz" ... sounds about right.